milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 	([file_I1.fastq[.gz] [file_I2.fastq[.gz]]] file_R1.fastq[.gz] [file_R2.fastq[.gz]]|file.(fasta|bam|sam))
 	alignments.vdjca
 ```
-The command returns a highly-compressed, memory- and CPU-efficient binary `.vdjca` file that holds exhaustive information about alignments.
+The command produces a highly-compressed, memory- and CPU-efficient binary `.vdjca` file that holds exhaustive information about alignments.
 Alignments can be further extracted in tabular form using [`exportAlignments`](./mixcr-export.md#alignments) or in human-readable form using [`exportAlignmentsPretty`](./mixcr-exportPretty.md#raw-alignments).
 Additionally, MiXCR produces a comprehensive [report](./report-align.md) which provides a detailed overview of the alignment performance and quality of the library.

 Basic command line options are: